sycomix/scrapecrow/content/Web Scraping Target Discovery - Crawling.md

 Link Extraction can get complicated very quickly as some website can contain non-html files (e.g. `/document.pdf`) that need to be filtered out and many other niche scenarios.
 {:.info}

-With link extraction complete we can put together our whole crawler into once piece and see how it performs!
+With link extraction complete, we can put together our whole crawler into once piece and see how it performs!

 ### Putting It All Together